sambecker/exif-photo-blog/README.md

 #### Why don't my photo changes show up immediately?
 > This template statically optimizes core views such as `/` and `/grid` to minimize visitor load times.
 Consequently, when photos are added, edited, or removed, it might take several minutes for those changes to propagate.
 If it seems like a change is not taking effect, try navigating to `/admin/configuration` and clicking "Clear Cache."

+#### Why don't my older photos look right?
+> As the template has evolved, EXIF fields (such as lenses) have been added, blur data is generated through a different method, and AI/privacy features have been added.
+In order to bring older photos up to date, either click the 'sync' button next to a photo or use the outdated photo page (`/admin/outdated`) to make batch updates.

 #### Why don’t my OG images load when I share a link?
 > Many services such as iMessage, Slack, and X, require near-instant responses when unfurling link-based content.
 In order to guarantee sufficient responsiveness, consider rendering pages and image assets ahead of time by enabling static optimization by setting `NEXT_PUBLIC_STATICALLY_OPTIMIZE_PAGES = 1` and `NEXT_PUBLIC_STATICALLY_OPTIMIZE_OG_IMAGES = 1`.
 Keep in mind that this will increase platform usage.